AgEko/capstone-2/UPER.md

     Pay off dragon to save your village.
     Turns of dragon is a lady.
     Dragon thinks you're kinda cute (Pfft).
 Fight her now. || Try and go on a date with the dragon.
-        Talk to other adventurers in town to set up an ambush for the dragon.
+        Talk to other adventurers in assets.town to set up an ambush for the dragon.
     Steal stuff to go on a date with a dragon lady, she yelll as a waiter... yikes.